srimabose/ola_ride_analysis/README.md

 ---

+## 📂 Dataset
+You can find the dataset used for this analysis [here](https://www.kaggle.com/datasets/amarjitsingh1/ola-cab-dataset).

+---

 ## 🧭 Objective

 To build a fully interactive Power BI dashboard using real-world business logic, advanced DAX measures, SQL preprocessing, and Power Query ETL that can: